andreyvit/json-diff/README.md

     -C, --[no-]color      Colored output
-    -j, --raw-json        Display raw JSON encoding of the diff -f, --full            Include the equal sections of the document, not just the deltas --max-elisions COUNT  Max number of ...'s to show in a row in "deltas" mode (before collapsing them)
+    -j, --raw-json        Display raw JSON encoding of the diff -f, --full            Include the equal sections of the document, not just the deltas --max-elisions COUNT  Max number of ...s to show in a row in "deltas" mode (before collapsing them)

     -o, --output-keys KEYS  Always print this comma separated keys, with their value, if they are